When Was Jesus Born? It Wasn't Actually Dec. 25

 Advertisement

-What does this story have to do with Jesus?
-The angel Gabriel also visited Mary and told her that Mary was going to conceive and give birth to Jesus, the Son of God, even though she was a virgin.
+As it turns out, the angel Gabriel also visited Mary to tell her she was going to conceive and give birth to baby Jesus, the Son of God, even though she was a virgin.
 Luke tells us that this second visitation to Mary happened "in the sixth month of Elizabeth's pregnancy."

-With that key fact, it's possible to deduce that Jesus was conceived six months after John was conceived.
+With that key fact, it's possible to deduce that Jesus was conceived six months after John.
 But that only helps us if we know when exactly John was conceived.
 And how would we know that?

-As Paul calculated on his blog, if each priestly division served for one week with the first week of the ecclesiastical calendar landing in late March, that would put Zechariah in the Temple in early June.
-If Elizabeth conceived soon after the angel visited Zechariah in the Temple, and Mary conceived six months later, then it places Jesus' birth in September of the following year.
+As Paul calculated on his blog, if each priestly division served for one week, with the first week of the ecclesiastical calendar landing in late March, that would put Zechariah in the temple in early June.
+If Elizabeth conceived soon after the angel visited Zechariah, and Mary conceived six months later, it places Jesus' birth in September of the following year.

 Paul likes the September theory of Christmas for several reasons, including the shepherd idea mentioned above.
-Would Luke have placed shepherds in the fields if it was the middle of winter?
+Would Luke have placed shepherds in the fields in the middle of winter?

 Thomas Wayment is a professor of classical studies at Brigham Young University who has written about the competing theories regarding the timing of Jesus' birth.
-He finds that the debate over Jesus' birthday is intellectually fascinating and worthy of discussion but misses the point spiritually.
+He finds the debate over his birthday to be intellectually fascinating and worthy of discussion, but he also thinks it misses the point spiritually.

 "Maybe, just maybe, we're better leaving it open in a sense," he says.
-He has seen early Christian references to Jesus' birth in April and May in addition to December and January.
+He has seen early Christian references to Jesus' birth in April, May, and December and January.
 "We're celebrating an event, not a day."

 Advertisement